-DeYoe says that the best thing he’s done for his kids is telling them about his failures.
+DeYoe says the best thing he’s done for his kids is telling them about his failures.
 “I’ve made some really stupid mistakes,” he admits.
-And when he does, his kids pay more attention – because now it’s a vulnerable confession instead of a criticism, and kids are more open to that.
+And when he does explain them, his kids pay more attention — because now it’s a vulnerable confession instead of a criticism, and kids are more open to that.
 Or, as DeYoe puts it, “He starts to get it because his dad is an idiot.”

 “They will laugh at you.
 They might actually bring it up,” he says.
-“But maybe they’ll avoid that when they’re in high school.
-They’ll learn from them.”
+“But maybe they’ll avoid that when they’re in high school.”